 The goal of QAIB is to improve performance of both independent investors and financial advisors by managing behaviors that cause investors to act imprudently.
 QAIB offers guidance on how and where investor behaviors can be improved.

-The 25th Annual QAIB examines real investor returns in nearly 30 different categories of investors.
+The 25th Annual QAIB examines real investor returns in equity, equity index, fixed income and asset allocation categories of investors.
 The analysis covers the 20-year period to December 31, 2018, which encompasses the aftermath of the crash of 1987, the drop at the turn of the millennium, the crash of 2008, plus recovery periods leading up to the most recent bull market.

 The best financial professionals double as behavioral finance coaches of their clients.
 When markets are down or even volatile, questions will arise from concerned clients and perspective will be needed.
 The QAIB report and materials give advisors the tools to tell a story, put things into perspective, and deliver the calming messages that are needed to mitigate return-destroying behavior.
 Such messages include:

-The Full Version price is $795 and the Advisor Edition is $99 with additional copyrights made available for $249.
+The Standard Edition, formerly known as the Full Study, price is $795 and the Advisor Edition is $99 with additional copyrights made available for $249.

 All QAIB products except the Advisor Edition allow the purchaser to use its contents in customized communications.
 The Advisor Edition does not include the rights to use its contents in customized communications.